Updated: May, 2015 • Written by Roger Wade of Water Villa Resort Guide

-A bit more modest than the Bora Bora location, the Le Méridien Tahiti Resort is also much more affordable and easier to reach, just a short ride from the main Tahiti Airport.
-The resort boasts the South Pacific’s largest sand-bottom lagoon swimming pool in addition to beach volleyball and great snorkeling.
+A bit more modest than the Bora Bora location, the Le Méridien Tahiti Resort is also much more affordable and easier to reach – just a short ride from the main Tahiti Airport.
+The resort boasts the South Pacific’s largest sand-bottom lagoon swimming pool and offers beach volleyball and great snorkeling.

-Perhaps better still, the convenient location puts you close to go karts, horseback riding, 4X4 mountain safaris, and a long list of additional activities that the whole family can enjoy.
+Better still, the convenient location puts you close to go-karts, horseback riding, 4X4 mountain safaris, and a long list of activities that are very kid-friendly.

-More 5-star Maldives elegance with families well looked after, the Anantara Dhigu Resort & Spa has 38 overwater suites that are as big as many houses at 1,420 sq ft (132 m²).
+More 5-star Maldives elegance for families, the Anantara Dhigu Resort & Spa has 38 overwater suites that are as big as many houses at 1,420 sq ft (132 m²).
 Each comes with an infinity-edge bathtub for two with a view of the lagoon for the parents, and a separate shower out on the deck that the young ones should enjoy.